Pediatric Liver Transplants

 How are children prepared for a liver transplant?

 Liver disease is usually diagnosed through a series of blood tests, imaging tests, and a biopsy of the liver.
 Once doctors determine that a liver is failing and needs to be replaced, the child is referred to a transplant team.

-At Yale Medicine, our transplant team consists of hepatologists, transplant surgeons, nurses, transplant pharmacists, dieticians, social workers, and more.
-“We also have other specialists such as cardiologists and infectious disease doctors assess the patient, as we want to be sure the patient’s heart can handle the transplant and that there aren't any infections or other health issues that would complicate the surgery,” says Dr. Ekong.
+At Yale Medicine, our transplant team consists of hepatologists, transplant surgeons, nurses, transplant pharmacists, dieticians, social workers, as well as cardiologists and infectious disease doctors.
+The transplant team will assess the patient to ensure they are healthy enough to handle the transplant.

 The child is then put on a waiting list for a liver from a deceased donor.
 The waiting time for a liver varies, and a child’s place on the list is determined largely by how sick the child is and how urgently a new liver is needed.

 Yale Medicine also offers living donor transplantation, and family members or others close to the child can be evaluated as potential donors.
 This can significantly shorten the patient’s wait time for a new liver.

 If a living donor has been identified, a date is then set for the surgery.
 Otherwise, the family waits for a phone call that a deceased donor organ is available.
 During this waiting period, the child will be given medicine and nutritional support until a transplant is possible.